laura-wade/splice_ae_assessment/README.md

 The data set I constructed is at the session level and is filtered to only sessions that had an 'Add to Cart' action.
 Features:
 - visit_start_timestamp/visit_start_day_of_week/visit_start_hour:
   -  There are certain times that people are more intent on making a purchase.
-It could be when their paycheck hits or on weekends when they're not focused on work etc.
+It's possible weekends have higher intent or late nights have higher abandon rates.
 - device_category:
-  - A specific device type could have higher abandon rates due to the user experience on mobile vs desktop
+  - A specific device type could have higher abandon rates due to the user experience on mobile vs desktop.
 - traffic_source_medium:
   - Referred traffic could have lower intent than traffic that came directly to the website.
 - is_first_time_visitor:
   - First-time vs. Repeat visitors could have higher abandon rates due to lack of familiarity with the site/brand etc.
-- items_in_cart:
-  - Visitors with fewer items in their cart could be more likely to purchase over Visitors who add tons of items to their cart and balk at the total price.
-- num_product_clicks:
-- num_promotion_clicks:
+- num_product_clicks/num_promotion_clicks/num_add_to_cart_actions/num_remove_from_cart_actions:
+  - How much did the visitor/user actively interact with the site?
+Do product clicks show higher intent over promotion clicks?
+Do more cart management actions indicate higher intent?
 - cumulative_transaction_revenue:
   - The total transaction revenue for the visitor over all prior sessions.
+If the visitor has previously spent a certain amount of money on the site are they more likely to make a purchase in that session.
 - visitor_previously_purchased:
   - Now this one I could have just used cumulative_transaction_revenue > 0, but I wanted to use FIRST_VALUE just for the sake of displaying my SQL skills.
 This goes a step further from is_first_time_visitor and would help us look at the relationship between abandoning cart when a visitor previously purchased during another session.
+- added_top_5_abandoned_product_to_cart:
+  - Looking at the items the user added to cart, were any of these items a top 5 abandoned item in the last 30 days.
+For each day in the dataset I calculated the top 5 products by number of users who abandoned that item in their cart in the previous 30 days.
+This feature would help us determine if certain products are frequently abandoned by users.